Meet the Deans

 Dr Gary Wares

-Postgraduate Dean for Health Education England, North West London
+Postgraduate Dean for Health Education England, North London

 Dr Gary Wares is a Consultant in Critical Care Medicine at The Royal Marsden NHS Foundation Trust.
 He has an interest in medical leadership and the care of the oncology patient requiring critical care support including patients suffering from the complication of bone marrow transplants.